modern dining room with unique light fixtures

 Where to Start

 The main focus of any dining space is obviously the table where you’re going to be sitting, chatting, eating, and entertaining.
 Placing dining room light fixtures above the table provides both the ambient and task lighting for this room and allows you to experiment with layering unique types of fixtures for the same space.
-We recommend making your showstopping conversation starting fixture the ambient lighting for the space and choosing more subtle sconces and recessed lights for your task and accent lighting.
+We recommend making your showstopping conversation-starting dining room pendant light fixture the ambient lighting for the space and choosing more subtle sconces and recessed lights for your task and accent lighting.

 Lumens and Temperature